Pilizota-lab/DeLTASpin/README.md

 Then copy the provided `assets` folder into the `delta` package directory.

-### 3. Configure the paths to the training weights files
+### 3. Configure the paths to the trained weights files

 Open the following file inside the installed `delta` package: